At a Glance

 ## Failure Modes & Gotchas

-- **The False Negative Trap:** When employing hard negative mining, samples that are semantically identical to the anchor (but happen to fall into the negative pool) receive massive repulsive gradients.
+- **The False Negative Trap:** When employing hard negative mining to combat easy negatives, samples that are semantically identical to the anchor (but fall into the negative pool) receive massive repulsive gradients.
 Pushing these apart fractures the latent space structure.

 - **Insufficient Negative Samples ($N$):** Using a batch size that is too small limits the theoretical bound of the mutual information ($\log(N)$).
 The model can easily distinguish the positive sample from a few random negatives by relying on shallow, low-level features, causing early convergence to sub-optimal representations.